Block Volume Storage

 Block Volume Overview

-You can use block volumes to expand the storage capacity of your compute instances, to provide durable and persistent data storage that can be migrated across compute instances, and to host large databases.
+A block volume is a detachable block storage device that enables you to dynamically expand the storage capacity of your compute instances, provide durable and persistent data storage that can be migrated across compute instances, and host large databases.

-The Block Volume service lets you to group multiple volumes in a volume group.
+The Block Volume service enables you to group multiple volumes in a volume group.
 Volume groups simplify the process to create backups and clones.
-For more information, see Managing Volume Groups.

 You can create, attach, connect, and move volumes, and change volume performance to meet your storage, performance, and application requirements.